CHRIST THE DELIVERER: TWO (EXCERPT OF BEHOLD MY SERVANT!)

 God has announced:

-… all things work together for good to them that love God, to them who are the called according to his purpose.
+And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 (Romans 8:28)

 “All things”!
 There is no exception.
 It requires faith to believe in the word all.

 God calls people out of the world.
 Every true saint has been called out of the world by the Spirit of God.